 It is notable that the X1D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 10D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 10D and the X1D have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the X1D have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the X1D was followed by the Hasselblad X1D II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Hasselblad X1D Manual.
+Further information on the features and operation of the 10D and X1D can be found, respectively, in the Canon 10D Manual (free pdf) or the online Hasselblad X1D Manual.

 So what conclusions can be drawn?
 Is the Canon 10D better than the Hasselblad X1D or vice versa?
 The listing below highlights the relative strengths of the two models.